vojtesaak/javascript/es5/README.md

   - **Note:** IE8 and below exhibit some quirks with named function expressions.
 See [http://kangax.github.io/nfe/](http://kangax.github.io/nfe/) for more info.

   - If your file exports a single class, your filename should be exactly the name of the class.
+But first letter should be small.
     ```javascript
     // file contents
     class CheckBox {
         // ...
     }
     module.exports = CheckBox;

     // in some other file
     // bad
-    var CheckBox = require('./checkBox');
+    var CheckBox = require('./CheckBox');

     // bad
     var CheckBox = require('./check_box');

     // good
-    var CheckBox = require('./CheckBox');
+    var CheckBox = require('./checkBox');
     ```

 **[⬆ back to top](#table-of-contents)**